 1. What are the main aims, objectives and purpose of the decision you want to make?
 An EIA was completed on 17/10/18.
 This stated "The Disciplinary and Dismissals policy and procedure is intended to help and encourage all employees of the Council to improve and maintain the required level of conduct.
 The Council takes equality complaints very seriously and some of these may be taken though the Disciplinary Process This policy outlines a fair, transparent and consistent process that includes the key steps the Council will take if the conduct of employees falls below what is expected of them.
 The Council's Disciplinary and Dismissal Policy applies to all employees.
 The aim of the policy is to ensure consistent and fair treatment for all at the Council.
 It's a statutory policy".
 The aims, objectives and purpose of the policy remain unchanged.
-The policy has been reworded to be consistent with other policies and HR principles; for example, "employee" has been replaced with either "colleague" or "you".
+The policy for both the Council and Schools have been reworded to be consistent with other policies and HR principles; for example, "employee" has been replaced with either "colleague" or "you".
 We have also removed the word "dismissals" from the title to remove any unconscious bias and demonstrate that it is a fair and impartial process.
 2. Why do you need to make this decision?
 To continue to have a policy and process in place to address a colleague's conduct, when required.
 This policy is a statutory requirement and is in line with ACAS Code of Practice.
 3. Who delivers/will deliver the changed service/policy including any consultation on it and any outside organisations who deliver under procurement arrangements?
 The policy is applied by management at the Council.
-The Trade Unions will be consulted on the updates/ changes to the policy and the policy has been amended in collaboration with HR colleagues.
-The policy guidance on iDerby will be updated and both the policy and guidance will be communicated to all colleagues.
-Training and advice will be provided to managers by HR, including support and coaching for Investigating Officers.
-Colleagues can also contact the Employee Assistance Programme to access services to support their wellbeing; such as counselling.
-Managers may also refer colleagues to Occupational Health.
-4. Who are the main customers, users, partners, colleagues or groups affected by this decision?
-All Council employees are affected by this policy except for Chief Officers.
+For schools it is applied by Governing Bodies, Headteachers, Managers or the appointed representative.
+The Trade Unions have been consulted on the updates/ changes to the policy and the policy has been amended in collaboration with HR colleagues.
+School Business Managers have also had the opportunity to provide feedback and the policy has been shared with the Education and Skills service area.